stephanieizard/p8105_final_project/proposal.md

 #### Data Source

-We will be using the Yelp Open Dataset from 2018.
 [Yelp](https://www.yelp.com/) is a well known website that allows users to review and rate restaurants they've been to, so that this knowledge can be shared with others.
 Yelp users, or "Yelpers" have written over 163 million reviews since the website's inception in 2014, with 32 million unique users every month.
-This dataset was released for academic use in 2018, and can be accessed [here](https://www.yelp.com/dataset).
+This dataset was released for academic use, and can be accessed [here](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6) on Kaggle.com.
+[Kaggle.com](https://www.kaggle.com/) is an online community of data scientists, owned by [Google](https://www.google.com/about/), and Yelp posted these csv files to Kaggle.com as a user.

 We will use US census data to get demographic information about the neighborhoods where the restaurants are located.
 This data can be found [here](https://www.census.gov/data.html).